 1. Manually Select a Meeting Template

-On the "Upcoming meetings" page, you can manually select a meeting template for each meeting.
-Let's see how below.
+On the “Upcoming meetings” page, you can manually select a meeting template for each meeting.
+Click on the gear icon on the right, change the template from the dropdown and press update.

 Change the template from the dropdown and press update